andrew-cotter/ab_testing/ab_testing_example.md

     ## FALSE
     ##  3836

-There are no missing values.
+Upon inspection, adjustments were made to redefine the data types of MarketID, LocationID, and Promotion as factors.

 ------------------------------------------------------------------------

 ## Searching for Confounds

-Before we go about building a model for our variable of interest (Promotion), we need to do some checks to ensure that there are no *confounds* that were introduced by the experimental design.
+The following sections explore the variables in the data set to assess whether or not they are confounds that will need to be accounted for in the final model.

-A *confound* is any variable, whether it is in the data set or not, that impacts both the treatment and the outcome.
+A *confound* is any variable, whether it is in the data set or not, that impacts the treatment and the outcome.
 This commonly arises from poor experimental design, such as imbalances in the characteristics of the control and treatment groups.

 ### Distribution of Promotions Across Markets

-First we will look at how the different treatments (Promotions) were distributed across the markets, and if there is significant variability in the outcome (SalesInThousands) that can be attributed to the different markets.
-If both of these criteria are satisfied, then *MarketID* is a confound.

 ``` r
 #Proportion table for percentage of promotions within each market